-If you are over 18 and eligible to subscribe, you can save up to £20,000 this tax year in an ISA without paying UK Income Tax or Capital Gains Tax on the interest.
+If you are over 18 and eligible to subscribe, you can save up to £20,000 this tax year in an ISA without paying UK income tax or capital gains tax on the interest.

-The maximum amount you can deposit in an ISA is subject to annual subscription limits.
-The annual subscription limit for the current tax year is £20,000.
 From 6 April 2024, for customers aged 18 and over, ISA regulations allow this to be saved in multiple cash ISAs, multiple stocks and shares ISAs, multiple innovative finance ISAs or up to £4,000 into one lifetime ISA with either the same or different providers in the same tax year.

 You don't have to declare interest earned or capital gains on savings, or investments, up to that amount on your tax return, so it's tax free.
 But keep in mind, these rules may be subject to change in the future.